 Maraschino liqueur tastes sweet and slightly bitter, with hints of almond-like nuttiness from the inclusion of the cherry pits in the aging and distillation process.
 Despite being a liqueur, it isn’t overly sweet, and can sometimes be a bit sour.
 This alcoholic beverage lacks the medicinal taste present in most cherry-flavored food and drinks.

-A great maraschino liqueur substitute is kirschwasser or kirsch cherry liqueur made with morello cherries that went through double distillation.
-Like the maraschino, it’s colorless and bitter.
+A great maraschino substitute for this drink is kirschwasser or kirsch cherry liqueur made with morello cherries that went through double distillation because it’s also colorless and bitter.

 How to Serve and Drink Maraschino Liqueur

 Maraschino liqueur is a great digestif to take a sip of after a meal.
 You can enjoy this cherry drink neat, straight, on the rocks, or mixed in a cocktail.
 It pairs well with a variety of flavors that range from fruits to spices and several types of liquor.
 Particularly, it’s common to mix this drink with brandy, gin, rum, and whiskey.
 Find out different cherry cocktail recipes to try in the following section.

 Nothing compares to the distinct flavor of this cherry drink.
 Although there are different alternatives, nothing comes close to replicating its exact flavor profile.
 Here are six cocktails with maraschino liqueur that you can try making in your home bar: